mharen/mharen.github.io/blog/2009/2009-09-to-fail-or-not-to-fail-plus-bonus.md

 On my way to work the fire truck pulled out in front of me and while I waited at a traffic light, they extinguished the flames shooting out of that car.
 Good work guys!

-Here’s another encountered while trying to start up a VM on my Windows 7 machine (for those lucky enough to not be familiar with this, it’s the <a href="http://en.wikipedia.org/wiki/Blue_Screen_of_Death">BSOD</a>—what you see when your computer decides to suddenly stop working):
+Here’s another encountered while trying to start up a VM on my Windows 7 machine (for those lucky enough to not be familiar with this, it’s the [BSOD](http://en.wikipedia.org/wiki/Blue_Screen_of_Death)—what you see when your computer decides to suddenly stop working):

 ![200909231419_160%5B6%5D.jpg](200909231419_160%5B6%5D.jpg)</a>

-If you want some more funny pics, check out some <a href="http://www.huffingtonpost.com/2009/09/21/the-funniest-protest-sign_n_292342.html">recent protester signs</a>.
+If you want some more funny pics, check out some [recent protester signs](http://www.huffingtonpost.com/2009/09/21/the-funniest-protest-sign_n_292342.html).

 While I’m dumping photos off my phone, here are some non-fail ruminations.